CodeYourFuture/wordpress-module/lesson0.md

 Some examples of these could be: [Kinning Park Complex](http://www.kinningparkcomplex.org/), [Sony Music](https://www.sonymusic.com/), [Duracell Lighting](http://www.duracelllighting.com/), and [The Rolling Stones](http://www.rollingstones.com/)

-The introduction of the Rest API into WordPress core a couple of years ago, has also made it possible to write web or mobile apps that links into WordPress.
+The introduction of the Rest API into WordPress core a couple of years ago, has also made it possible to write web or mobile apps that link into WordPress.
+We will cover the Rest API later on in the course.

 > **Exercise:** Find out what a Content Management System (CMS) is.
 Can you find another example of a popular CMS?
 >